Is it time to talk to your adolescent about drug use?

 There are certain conversations that are tough, yet necessary to have with your teen.
 One such conversation is centered around addiction.
 It may not always be the easiest topic to broach, and it can be a scary conversation to have.
 But it’s vital to let your teen know there are certain dangers and to teach them how to best be aware of the seriousness of drug use.

-When having these conversations, there are some key points to make and ideal ways to go about having the conversation with your child.
+When talking to your teen about drugs and alcohol, there are some key points to make and ideal ways to go about having the conversation with your child.
 Here are a few tips:

 1. Give thought to when and how you want to bring the topic up.